 A variety of animals have been farmed in Ryedale and the North York Moors for thousands of years.
 At the Museum, we tell this story through a traditional farming area featuring examples of rare-breed animals that were once abundant in the region.
+You can also help feed them as part of your family day out in the North York Moors.

 ‘Museum Friends’ by Angela Waites Photography